 Injuries to children leading to fracture of femoral bone are quite common.
 Non-surgical treatment option has been effective for common Femur Fractures.
-Selecting treatment method for femur fractures is dependent on the age of the child since the displacement (separation of the bone ends) that can be accepted depends on the child’s age and even widely displaced fractures have healed in young children.
+Selecting treatment methods for femur fractures is dependent on the age of the child since the displacement (separation of the bone ends) that can be accepted depends on the child’s age and even widely displaced fractures have healed in young children.

 Usually, cast treatment is adopted for treating Femur fractures in infants and toddlers.
 A Pavlik harness may be preferred instead of a Spica cast in early infancy.

 The rapid growth of bone in young children does not require the bone ends to be perfectly aligned.
 Over time, the bone remodels to a shape, where it may not be evident that the bone had been injured.
-Spica casting for about 4 to 6 weeks will be adequate for bone healing in case of most infants and toddlers.
+Spica casting for about 4 to 6 weeks will be adequate for bone healing in the case of most infants and toddlers.

 Spica casting is usually adequate for younger children (Up to the age of 6) to treat a femur fracture.
 As children get older, the duration of casting may be slightly longer, but the bone still has excellent potential for healing.